 At Secure USB, we take these findings very seriously and for over 30 years have been applying ideal strategies for secure data transfer and disaster recovery.
 We have constructed 4 useful tips in response to clinical staff struggling to come to terms with Data protection methods and the implications of mis-information.

 Secure USB’s 4 Tips:

-Applying these tips to the Healthcare industry in Australia you can see a lot of the issues relating to data security are simply based on the lack of awareness.
-But it is not all doom and gloom with an investment in technology and biometrics in recent times rapidly changing the face of data protection in the healthcare sector with several cyber-experts optimistic about what this may mean for patient protection.
+It is not all doom and gloom with an investment in technology and bio metrics in recent times rapidly changing the face of data protection in the healthcare sector with several cyber-experts optimistic about what this may mean for patient protection.